 Everyone knows spinach is good for you.
 You learned this growing up.
 Remember Popeye the Sailorman?
-But is this healthy green vegetable appropriate for dogs.
+But is this healthy veggie appropriate for your dog?

-It’s tempting to give spinach to a pet.
-The nutritional values are almost too numerous to list.
+It’s tempting to give spinach because the nutritional values are almost too numerous to list.
 The problem is that dogs and plant foods are a bit of a grey area.

 Can I Give My Dog Some Spinach?
 Answer: Yes

 Oxalates aren’t a factor for the amount Fido will consume.

 Spinach isn’t toxic for dogs despite what you may have heard.
 Just limit portions.
 The canine digestive system isn’t well equipped for leafy greens.
 A moderate amount of spinach can benefit anyone, including your dog.
 If their stomach doesn’t agree, you’ll then know not to share spinach.

 For most owners a quality grain-free wet dog food that incorporates spinach is a better way to go.
 It’s a more consistent and practical way to feed this fantastic food.

 Being a dark green vegetable, spinach packs a powerful nutritional punch.
 It’s an immune system boost, restoring energy and vitality.
 Be warned if you already have an energetic dog!